altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

-### Google Cloud Vision, IBM Watson
+### Google Cloud Vision, IBM Watson Visual Recognition

 These APIs may be used to perform objects detection.
+They are trained on huge datasets of thousands of object classes and may be useful for XXth century heritage content.
+These datasets are primarily aimed at photography, but the generalizability of artificial neural networks means that they can produce acceptable results for drawings and prints.

-The Perl script described [here](https://github.com/altomator/Image_Retrieval) calls the APIs.
+The Perl script described [here](https://github.com/altomator/Image_Retrieval) calls the Google or IBM APIs.

 ```
 > perl toolbox.pl -CC datafile -google